garazdawi/erlang.github.io/_posts/2019-5-13-OTP-22-Highlights.md

     {test_heap,3,1}.
 ```

-The `is_tagged_tuple` has been completely eliminated and as an added bonus
+The `is_tagged_tuple` instruction has been completely eliminated and as an added bonus
 one `get_tuple_element` was also removed.

-This is however only the start and we are already looking into making even
+However, this is only the start and we are already looking into making even
 better optimizations for OTP 23, building on top of the SSA rewrite.

 # Socket